 Tītoki Landcare were engaged to undertake restorative actions within Matakanohi Reserve on the banks of the Waikato River.

-Tradescantia and ehrharta grass had become abundant within the area following the clearance of vegetation so we carried out a primary treatment before replanting the area with native plants.
-We’re now carrying out ongoing weed management and plant maintenance over the area.
+Tradescantia had become abundant within the area following the clearance of vegetation so we carried out a primary treatment before replanting the area with native plants in 2021.

 Morrinsville River Walk Ecological Restoration